angus-x/de_challenge/Section1/README.md

 ```

 - In this solution, pickle files are used to store and pass data between tasks.
-In production environment, we could consider cloud storage + MySQL/postgreDB for the setup.
+In production environment, we would instead consider cloud storage + MySQL/postgreDB for the setup.

-- Please refer to etl.py for the details of the etl process
+- Please refer to etl.py for the details of the etl process.